Tips for Would-Be Authors (and Speakers)

 The following suggestions are based on my own experiences and conversations with other authors.
 There are loads of books and articles on getting published that will likely include other ideas.
 Read them.

-Talk to other writers, or a trusted bookseller or librarian.
+This industry has changed tremendously since I wrote my first book in 1981.
+Talk to other writers, ePublishers (people who can convert your book), or a trusted bookseller or librarian.
 Do your homework.
 Also, most publishers have guidelines on their websites that can be of great help.

 • Look for a publisher who has a track record with the market for whom you want to write.
 If you don’t know who your market is, you’re probably not ready to write yet.